Zilong-Li/PCAoneR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# PCAone algorithms in R with RcppEigen!
+# PCAone algorithms in R with RcppEigen\!

 <!-- badges: start -->

 <!-- badges: end -->

 ## Installation